Nqosh/AccountTransactionAPI/README.md

 # AccountTransactionAPI
 You can download the solution by doing a git clone on (powershell, gitbash or any other tool) or download the zip file To test the api , run F5 on Visual studio and paste this url https://localhost:44322/swagger/index.html or if else the port is different from this one change the port number an example of this would be (portnumber)/swagger/index.html
 # Steps to test API
-1) You first have to register yourelf using the register endpoint below
+1) You first have to register yourself using the register endpoint below
 ![image](https://user-images.githubusercontent.com/31209722/194860749-85124da9-c42f-45d8-86f0-b890135a23b2.png)
 2) Then you have to log in using the Login end point below
 ![image](https://user-images.githubusercontent.com/31209722/194860840-1a01f5d0-c6a4-47ce-b12b-fa7b4003dccd.png)
-3) Then you hav to create an Account using the create Account end point below
+3) Then you have to create an Account using the create Account end point below
 ![image](https://user-images.githubusercontent.com/31209722/194860971-75311292-5ef5-49ec-9c90-9c8e929c2544.png)
 4 Then you can transact with the deposit or withdrawal end point below
 ![image](https://user-images.githubusercontent.com/31209722/194861120-f8319b08-9087-42c9-a553-3e2690f314d6.png)